Key Places - Albania - North to South

 Also in the city are the Seven Fountains, the Mechite Mosque Remains, and the Hamams public bath, with a distinctive cone shaped roof.
 The Meçite Hamam is one of 10 ancient public baths preserved in Albania.
 The fountains and the exterior of the Hamams have been recently restored.

 Ohrid is one of the oldest human settlements in all of Europe.
 The lake itself is over three million years old.
 Ohrid and Lake Ohrid are UNESCO Cultural and Natural World Heritage sites.
 There are opportunities to fish and boat or do water sports on the lake and several sandy beaches.

 Nearby are the remains of the ancient city of UNESCO World Heritage city Butrint.
 Butrint is one of several places in Albania which was closed to the general public during the Communist Era.
 The city was promoted as a tourist destination for foreigners to visit, but Albanian citizens were not allowed there due to fears that they would try to escape by swimming the short distance to Greece.
 Within Butrint are remains from most major empires of the area, including Greek, Roman, Byzantine, and Ottoman ruins.
-It includes a Greek amphitheatre (later remodeled by the Romans), a baptistry, a cathedral, the lion’s gate, and a museum.
+It includes a Greek amphitheatre (later remodelled by the Romans), a baptistery, a cathedral, the Lion’s Gate, and a museum.

 Tirana was founded in the 17th C by a feudal lord, the city's beginnings were modest: a mosque, a bakery and a hamam (Turkish bath).
 Tirana became the permanent capital of Albania in 1925.

 Albania was for 50 years an isolated nation under communist rule.
 The city's elegant boulevards are rich with Ottoman, Italian and communist influences - from architecture to street art.